paulcpederson/scss-utils/README.md

 ## Drag and Drop It

 1. Go to the [releases page](https://github.com/paulcpederson/scss-utils/releases).
-2. Click the green button to download a zip.
+2. Click the button to download a zip.
 3. Decompress and drop in your SCSS folder.

 ## Use